 - Glue the pressing surface to the base.
 Clamp.

 That's it!
 You now have your own tortilla press.
-Mole enchiladas, anyone?
+Enchiladas, anyone?